 Invest in Workshop Fire Prevention

-Workshops contain flammable liquids, oily rags, and electrical equipment - making fire a significant risk.
-Install fire extinguishers, maintain good housekeeping practices, and ensure flammable materials are stored correctly.
-Fire prevention measures may also reduce your premium.
+Workshops contain flammable liquids, oily rags, and high-powered electrical equipment, making fire a persistent hazard.
+Install fire extinguishers, maintain compliant flammable goods storage, service electrical systems regularly, and adopt strict housekeeping practices.
+Effective fire prevention measures may also help reduce your premium.

 3

-Regular inspection and maintenance of hoists, jacks, and other workshop equipment is essential for both safety and insurance purposes.
-Keep maintenance records as evidence of due diligence.
-Equipment failures that cause vehicle damage or employee injury can lead to costly claims.
+Regular inspection and maintenance of hoists, jacks, wheel balancers, and other workshop equipment is vital for both safety and insurance purposes.
+Retain maintenance logs and service records as evidence of due diligence.
+Equipment failures that damage vehicles or injure staff can generate expensive claims.

 4